 What is a Sweat Equity Agreement?

 When you are establishing a partnership in business, you are entering into an agreement in order for the both of you to reach a common goal as partners.

 Partnerships can be more efficient by sharing knowledge and resources so that you can reach a goal much faster and far more effectively that going in solo.

 In a partnership, each party puts up a capital in resources or property in order to achieve the project, but sweat equity agreements are a little different.
 Rather than capital, each party pledges the value of an amount of work rather than capital values.

-Regardless of the terms of a Sweat Equity Agreement, you always need to make sure you have a WRITTEN Sweat Equity Agreement in writing to make sure your terms are protected with your sweat equity partners.
+Regardless of the terms of a Sweat Equity Partnership Agreement, you always need to make sure you have a WRITTEN Sweat Equity Agreement in writing to make sure your terms are protected with your sweat equity partners.